Shelby Community Airport

 Shelby Community Airport is a privately owned, public use airport located two nautical miles (4 km) west of the central business district of Shelby, in Richland County, Ohio, United States.

+History

+After initially trying and failing to start an airport at three different Ohio towns, brothers and Army Air Force veterans Montford and William Fischer stopped in Sidney.
+The supportive attitude they received from citizens motivated them to break ground on Sky Haven Airport on 51 acre of land there on 6 April 1948.
+The airport was accredited by the VA to accept G.I.
+Bill students two months later.

+Cleland Windgart founded the American Tower Company at the airport in 1951.
+The Fischer brothers announced they would relocate to Galion-Crestline Airport in March 1952.
+By late May 1952, the airport had been purchased by the company, which began improvements.

+By mid September 1959, a 2,600 ft paved runway was under construction.

+By early November 1964, the facility was being referred to as the Shelby Community Airport.
+A five-unit hangar was under construction in September 1965.

+Shel-Aire took over operation of the airport in late 1970 and built a new 5,040 sqft hangar that November.
+A community fund drive led to the repaving and lengthening of the runway 3,400 ft in fall 1972.

+In December 1975, the airport was leased to Mansfield Airways who, despite offering a charter service, sought to gain access to a 6,400 sqft maintenance hangar.

 Facilities and aircraft

 Shelby Community Airport covers an area of 50 acres (20 ha) at an elevation of 1,120 feet (341 m) above mean sea level.
 It has two runways: 18/36 is 3,174 by 50 feet (967 x 15 m) with an asphalt surface and 3/21 is 1,890 by 125 feet (576 x 38 m) with a turf surface.

 The airport does not have a fixed-base operator, and no fuel is available.

 For the 12-month period ending July 19, 2010, the airport had 2,012 aircraft operations, an average of 167 per month: 99% general aviation and 1% air taxi.
 At that time there were 12 aircraft based at this airport: 92% single-engine and 8% ultralight.